-The following Boxers are rescues who come to us in pretty bad shape and require extra medical attention.
+These are just a few of the Boxers who come to us in really bad shape and require extra medical attention or require more funds than average.
 We will post periodic updates on our patients.
 As always, donations toward their medical care are greatly appreciated.

 Adult heartworms live in the heart and pulmonary arteries of infected dogs.
 They survive up to 5 years and during this time, the female produces millions of baby worms (microfilaria).
 These microfilaria live in the bloodstream, mainly in the small blood vessels.